 I started a search for my birth parents and medical history back in 1986.

 I was married, and I wanted to have a baby.
 The doctor felt I needed my medical history since my husband and I were born in the same town.
-He wanted to be sure there was no concern of us being related.

 I started out very naïve, thinking I was just going to go about and start asking questions among the adoptive parents, but it was very closed, very secretive.